Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 4 : What are the adaptive elements used in the AUI?

-Our analysis indicated that \emph{adaptation of presentation and behaviour on the interface} are two main types of adaptation mostly used in studies supporting the \emph{rehabilitation of stroke, RFCD and ageing} (see Figure \ref{fig:bubbleadaptelem}).
-These health-related conditions are associated with rehabilitation, health monitoring and exercise applications, which appear to always provide adaptation to behaviour level, and graphic design is always used in conjunction with most of the subcategories of behavioural adaptation.
-For most health-related conditions, few solutions are adapted to the content level.
+Our analysis indicates that \emph{adaptation of presentation and behaviour on the interface} are the two main types of adaptation used in studies supporting the \emph{stroke, RFCD and ageing} (see Figure \ref{fig:bubbleadaptelem}).
+These health-related conditions are often addressed through applications designed for rehabilitation, health monitoring, and exercise.
+Notably, behaviour adaptation is implemented in these applications to enhance user engagement and interaction.
+Moreover, it is observed that graphic design is frequently incorporated alongside various subcategories of behaviour adaptation.
+This observation suggests a potential explanation for the prevalence of presentation and behaviour adaptation in the context of stroke, RFCD, and ageing.